wazuh/wazuh/tests/integration/test_aws/README.md

-# AWS Integration
+# AWS Integration tests

 ## Description

-It is a _wodle based_ module that has a capability to pull logs from several AWS services.
+It is a _wodle based_ module that test the capabilities of the Wazuh AWS integration, pulling logs from different buckets and services.

 ## Tests directory structure